This time around, Bestor, who will perform Sunday, Dec. 23, Monday, Dec. 24 and Tuesday, Dec. 25, will bring in a full band.

 Those who have seen the Orchestra at Temple Square or one of Bestor's annual concerts will recognize Bradford.

 "Daron can set the world record for the most woodwind playing in one song," Bestor said.
 "I wrote a woodwind concerto for him that featured 25 instruments in one song.
 He is the definitive woodwindist, and the best that I have ever played with.
-And that includes all the musicians I've worked with from Los Angeles and New York."

 For the Park City show, Bradford will play the English horn, oboe, recorder, flute, saxophone and more.